mherrera01/chat-server-haskell/README.md

 - [hpack](https://github.com/sol/hpack) version 0.15.0: Build the cabal package
 file from the package.yaml during compilation.

-- [Snapshot resolver](https://www.stackage.org) lts-8.18: Specify the GHC version
+- Snapshot resolver [lts-8.18](https://www.stackage.org/lts-8.18): Specify the
-to use and the versions of package dependencies.
+GHC version to use and the versions of package dependencies.
 This is configured in the stack.yaml file.

-For newer versions, the installation setup has changed, whose instructions can be found in the official [Haskell site](https://www.haskell.org/downloads/).
+For newer versions, the installation and setup have changed, whose instructions can be found in the official [Haskell site](https://www.haskell.org/downloads/).

 ### Production